The Global FlyFisher

 Regarding movement, we have to induce this by stripping in the fly in a pattern that mimics the natural.
 Slow, even strips interchanging with sudden jerks will make the shrimp fly act more shrimpy.
 You can also let the fly dive to the bottom and rest there before stripping.
 Shrimp will spend most of their time moving on the bottom, on rocks, on weed or on some other structure.

 With outset in the above you can start making an imitation.
 There's a whole bunch of these already, but only few that really imitate (like in look like) a real shrimp.
 I know very well that the fish don't care much about the precision in our imitative flies.
 After all they do take Glitter Shrimps and Pink Pigs, which only with a wild stretch of imagination look like a shrimp.
 But if you want to fish with something that you say look like a shrimp, you need a correct size, proper translucency, fairly short legs and antennae and eyes that sit close to the body.

 Should we imitate?

 Now, I have said it before, and I'll gladly say it again: I'm much more for the suggestive than the imitative.
 95% of my flies look very little like any natural.
-Magnus, Red Tag, Klympen, CDC&Elk and all the flies that I like suggest more than they look.
-They are definitely perceived as something edible by the fish, but definitely not because they perfectly imitate anything they eat.
+Magnus, Red Tag, Klympen, CDC&Elk and all the flies that I like, suggest more than they imitate.
+Still they are definitely perceived as something edible by the fish, but definitely not because they perfectly imitate anything the fish eat.